-Step 2: Now to draw the glitter border.
+Step 2: Now to draw the glitter border for your heart ornaments.
 I wish I had a ball point tool for this part, but I just used the tip of a mechanical pencil and it worked great!
-Start out with a rough sketch of the border, using the tip of the pencil or tool as an applicator, then wait for it to dry.
-Mod Podge dries pretty quickly, and you can easily tell because it will be clear.
+I start out with a rough outline first, then let it dry.

-Step 3: Now that the border is dry, you can add a second coat to make the glitter really stand out, and fix any spots that you might’ve left out or messed up.
+Step 3: Now that the first coat of the border is dry, you can add a second coat to make the glitter really stand out, and fix any spots that you might’ve left out or messed up on.
 The photo below is with two coats once it’s dried.

 Step 4: Now for the snowflakes in the background.
 I used snowflakes from a pack of Christmas-themed confetti.
 Just add some glue to the back of the snowflakes, and stick them on.
-Tweezers help out a lot with these steps that involve little embellishments.
-Also, you can play around here with what you have to see what you like and what looks good.
-There are many different options you could go with!
+Tweezers help out a lot this step too.
+Also, you can play around with what you’d like, there are many different options you could go with!

 Step 5: Gluing on the little presents is similar to the snowflakes.
 Because the presents are a bit thicker than the snowflakes, I add a pretty generous amount of glue to the back to make sure they won’t fall off.